14H034160212/Qiming_genie_challenge/README.md

 After you clone your project, using your own openai api key and you can use either python version or C# version to ask question and conduct query separately to run the project under `Qiming_genie_challenge/genie_challenge` folder and then you can interact the program and type question in natural langauge format if you want.

 #### Python Version
-You need to create an virtual environment.
+You need to create an virtual environment and enter into the environment.

 `python -v venv venv`

+` .\venv\Scripts\activate`

 And install the following packages.